28raining/vw_games/worms/planning/renderer/README.md

 2. Animate worm
    1. If worm is 'moving', the worm should wriggle
 3. Draw aim arrow
-   1. Information is sent from user-input controller
+   1. Information is sent from user-input file, not from database
+4. Draw different weapons